 It is necessary to use human embryos for this research as although important information has come from studies of animal embryos, they develop differently to human embryos.

-Wellcome Trust Centre for Stem Cell Research University of Cambridge
+Wellcome Trust - Medical Research Council Stem Cell Institute, University of Cambridge

 Embryonic stem (ES) cells were first identified in mouse embryos in 1981.
 Cells similar to ES cells can be made by manipulating differentiated cells (for example skin or nerve cells) to make ‘induced pluripotent cells’ (iPS) cells.